Selective Plating for the Semiconductor Industry

 SIFCO ASC - Semiconductor Factory Floor

-Areas on CVD tooling and steel enclosures can be enhanced or repaired using the SIFCO Process to selectively electroplate localized areas, quickly and uniformly, before the components go into production, or once they get worn out.
+Areas on CVD tooling and steel enclosures used in Semiconductor manufacturing can be enhanced or repaired using the SIFCO Process to selectively electroplate localized areas, quickly and uniformly, before the components go into production, or once they get worn out.

-CVD tooling manufacturers may typically require a thin layer of nickel for wear prevention and corrosion protection on aluminum chambers.
-Additionally, steel enclosure manufacturers design the framework for the CVD processing equipment.
-These enclosures require a selective layer of zinc to specific exposed areas to create grounding areas used in the electrical panel cabinet.
+To prevent wear and provide corrosion protection on aluminum, CVD tooling manufacturers usually need a thin layer of nickel.
+Steel enclosure manufacturers design the framework for the CVD processing equipment, which also require a selective layer of zinc to specific exposed areas to create grounding areas used in the electrical panel cabinet.

-What’s more, the SIFCO Process® of selective plating meets multiple specifications for companies including Applied Materials and LAM Research.
-By using selective plating to apply these localized deposits, manufactures can minimize production downtime and increase the lifecycle of not only each component but the front-end vapor deposition equipment and complete semiconductor machine.
+By using the SIFCO Process® for selective plating, it ensures semiconductor manufacturers can comply with specifications from companies including Applied Materials and LAM Research.
+When compared to other electroplating processes, selective plating can apply these deposits locally, which helps manufactures minimize production downtime and increase the lifecycle of not only each component but the front-end vapor deposition equipment and complete semiconductor machine.

 These chambers are typically made from 6061 aluminum alloy and are hard coat anodized.
 Once anodized, certain areas are machined to ensure a proper seal.
 For example, the o-ring groove of one such chamber was 3.15 mm wide and 2.63 mm deep after machining.